 A slower release of sugar also means less hunger pangs!

-Now to the crux of the matter – the slower those sugars are released into the bloodstream, then the slower and more sustained release of energy you will get.
+Now to the crux of the matter – the slower those sugars are released into the bloodstream, the slower and more sustained release of energy you will get.
 This will not only stop you from craving more sugar or carby foods again too quickly, but will also make you feel fuller for longer.
-And that’s the point: stable blood sugar stops the cravings that make you gain weight!
+And that’s the point: stable blood sugar stops the cravings that make you gain weight, and cinnamon can play a role of helping to stabalise these blood sugars in the first place.

 2. IMPROVES INSULIN SENSITIVITY